odashi/davinci-functions/README.md

 # davinci-functions
-Library to ask OpenAPI GPT3 for generating Python literals.
+Library to ask OpenAPI GPT for generating Python literals.

 This library is prepared to record prompts that would be useful for Python programs.
 If you developed something, let's make a pull request!